October 18, 2024

 Liquid Pricing

 This comes into play when domain names are being offloaded by an owner, court order, or a bankruptcy proceeding sales.
 The domains are typically sold as a group and are cheaper to buy because it is a fire sale.
-However, the chances of finding domains with a liquid pricing estimates are slim compared to the others.
+However, the chances of finding domains with liquid pricing estimates are slim compared to the others.

 Liquid pricing is usually between 20% to 30% of retail pricing.